hernantz/blog/content/its-the-competition-stupid.md

 There is no absolute standard of justice.
 Justice should be provided in ways that competes with other views or understandings of the same concept.

+In the long term, and even in an unfair system, competition is what drives progress.

+Centralized planning can be the public enemy number one.

-The availability of choices cannot guarantee, but increases the chances of prosperity in a free society, in the long term and even in an unfair system, by enabling ideas to be probed in competition with other alternatives.
+The availability of choices cannot guarantee, but increases the chances of prosperity in a free society by enabling ideas to be probed in competition with other alternatives.

-Even in an unfair system, competition drives progress.

 It's the competition, [stupid][2].

 ## Notes
 As John Hick once stated, God allows suffering, by creating us "imperfect and immature", so